-College of Ministry Program: Internship - Ministerial Credits: 3 Prerequisite(s): Internship Prep Prerequisite Note(s): Junior status & Internship Student Application approval required.
+Program: Internship - Ministerial

+Prerequisite Note(s): Junior status & Internship Student Application approval required.

 This ministerial internship is an off-campus, local church ministry experience.
 Students are placed with mature and responsible pastors for on-site training in the local church.
 This internship program is for students in the Youth Ministries major.
 The emphasis of the program is tailored to this particular major and interests of the student.
 At the same time, the student is exposed to a broad range of related ministries in the local church.
 This helps the student understand the nature of the relationship of ministry to the church at large.